 This new lens design was released near the very end of 2012.
-It reportedly provides excellent image quality in roughly the same general category as the other 24-70 and the 24-105.
+It reportedly provides excellent image quality in roughly the same general category as the other current 24-70 and the 24-105.
 It shares the smaller f/4 maximum aperture and image-stabilization with the 24-105mm lens, and the smaller focal length range with the f/2.8 24-70mm lenses.
 It has a relatively compact form factor and it adds a semi-macro capability that may be very useful to some photographers – it is not a true macro lens but it does allow very close focusing.
 It reportedly is less subject to barrel distortion at 24mm than the 24-105.
 Pricing is roughly midway between the f/2.8 24-70mm lens and the f/4 24-105mm lens, though expect some variability after this lens has been out for a while – in other words, expect its price to decrease.
-(Update: Since the introduction it has been possible to purchase this lens at prices below the introductory pricing.)
+(Update: Since the introduction it has been possible to purchase this lens at prices significantly lower than the introductory pricing.)